Contrasting Fortune Brands Home & Security (NYSE:FBHS) and American Woodmark (NASDAQ:AMWD)

-Fortune Brands Home & Security (NYSE:FBHS) and American Woodmark (NASDAQ:AMWD) are both retail/wholesale companies, but which is the superior business?
-We will compare the two companies based on the strength of their analyst recommendations, profitability, risk, valuation, earnings, institutional ownership and dividends.
+Fortune Brands Home & Security (NYSE:FBHS) and American Woodmark (NASDAQ:AMWD) are both retail/wholesale companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their earnings, valuation, profitability, institutional ownership, analyst recommendations, risk and dividends.

 Earnings and Valuation